 Maker (MKR) is available on the following exchanges:

 Binance – Best for Australia, Canada, Singapore, UK, and most of the world.
-USA residents cannot purchase MKR here.
+USA residents are prohibited from buying MKR here.
 Use Discount Code: EE59L0QP for 10% cashback off all trading fees.

 How to Store Maker (MKR)